 This key facts covers Summary: The Reign in Numbers within Charles II's Legacy for GCSE History.
-Revise Charles II's Legacy in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Charles II's Legacy in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 4 of 18 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 📌 Summary: The Reign in Numbers